H

 Temperament And Behavior

 One of the main reasons that people are attracted to the Siberian husky is their temperament.
 With a free-spirited personality, huskies tend to wander if they get bored.
 Even a few hours without physical activity are enough to lead to home or yard damage.
 After all, they have a bite force of 320 PSI.
 This bite force causes a lot of damage to many different materials.
-Huskies simply like to be engaged with their owner, bonding with them in an unbreakable way.
+Huskies simply like to be engaged with their owners, forming strong bonds.

 Among all of the dog breeds, huskies tend to have a certain level of loyalty to their family that other dogs don’t replicate.
 They prefer to be part of a pack, and that’s exactly how they see their family.
 They can be quite friendly with strangers, but they’ll sense any uneasiness that their owner has around someone.
 The strong-willed nature of huskies makes them difficult to train to be any other way, but it isn’t impossible.
 In fact, their intelligence is one of their most notable traits.
 Since they prefer to be with a “pack,” it is best to have a husky as a family dog (rather than a companion for a single person).